FAQ’s

 What is a typical day in the training?

 Each day typically includes movement/dance, drawing and creative writing or dialogue work.
 Discussions and sharing in groups of two, three or more are also part of a typical day.
-Please refer to Tools and Methods on the About Tamalpa page.
+Please check out the ‘About Us’ tab on our website to read about our Process, Tools and Methods.
 This will give you a breakdown of the kinds of activities you are likely to experience in a day.
-For further information on what you are likely to experience in each training program, please click on Level 1 and Level 2 respectively.
+For further information on what you are likely to experience in each training program see Level 1 and Level 2 under the Professional Training tab of our website.

 Do I need to do Level 2?